 If you're looking for the best 3D printers of 2019, then you've come to the right place, as we've listed the top devices for 3D printing, no matter what you need them for.

-That means we've got the best home 3D printers that can fit on a tabletop and are perfect for hobbyists, as well as the best professional 3D printers for large-scale 3D printing.
+So, in this list of the best 3D printers, we've got the best home 3D printers that can sit on a table or desk, and are ideal for hobbyists and beginners who are just getting started, as well as professional 3D printers that can produce large-volume 3D printouts.

-3D printers don't have to be expensive either, which is why we've also got the best budget 3D printers as well.
-Because the devices in our best 3D printers list are all so diverse - and are aimed at different use cases - we've not listed them in any particular order.
+It's important to note that because the devices in our best 3D printers list are all so diverse - and are aimed at different use cases - we've not listed them in any particular order.

 The best all-round 3D printer

 Print technology: Fused Deposition Modeling | Camera resolution: 640 x 480 | Minimum layer resolution: 100 microns | Maximum layer resolution: 400 microns | Dimensions: 528 x 441 x 410 mm | Weight: 22.8kg

 The MakerBot Replicator+ is the successor to the popular MakerBot Replicator 3D printer, and the new version has brought improvements to nearly every part of the Replicator.
 This means the Replicator+ is faster and quieter than the previous version, while maintaining its excellent design and safety features.
 This desktop 3D printer is expensive, but it offers excellent print quality, and uses 1.75mm polylactic acid (PLA) filament.
 It's also user-friendly enough for home users and hobbyists to use - as long as your budget can stretch to the high asking price.

 Print technology: Fused Filament Fabrication | Minimum layer resolution: 100 microns | Maximum layer resolution: 400 microns | Dimensions: 390 x 335 x 360 mm | Weight: 10kg